A Switch in Time: Post-production and reshoots

 During post-production, Salter Street ran out of money.
 The film's completion guarantor received scam complaints, but Paul Donovan argued that bribes extorted by the Argentinian customs administration were the main culprit for their financial situation.
 At any rate, the Donovans were bought out by their partner Simcom.
 While the original director maintained that Normanicus was headed in the right direction, Simcom's Ron Oliver, who was tasked with bringing the film to the finish line, thought the delivered footage was disjointed and could not be cut as is.
 As he was known to do, Simcom owner Peter Simpson called for reshoots.

 According to Oliver, Donovan initially agreed to collaborate on the new material, but the discarding of much of the film's dark satire in favor of the heavier-handed comedy demanded by Simpson led him to depart the project, at one point attempting to dissuade the actors from taking part in the additional sessions.
 For his part, Donovan contended that he had been forcibly removed from the director's chair.
 Oliver ended up directing five days' worth of new material in Toronto, which changed about twenty minutes of the picture.
 According to one source, filming was completed in June 1987.
 As of July 1987, the film's budget was estimated at CAD$5 million (about US$3.8 million), and no release date had been set.
 By the end of 1987, it had been retitled A Switch in Time by Simcom.

 Neither side expressed satisfaction with the finished product.
 By the time of its domestic release, Donovan had publicly distanced himself from the project.
 Simpson, who had a surly reputation, retorted: "Donovan fucked up, what can I say?"
 Oliver estimated that the film had lost his employer in the neighborhood of US$1 million.

 Release

 Advance screenings

-The film was screened for industry professionals as A Switch in Time at the MIFED in Milan, Italy, on October 28 and November 2, 1987.
+The film was screened for industry professionals as A Switch in Time at the MIFED (Mercato internazionale del film e del documentario) in Milan, Italy, on October 28 and November 2, 1987.
 It was also announced to be shown at the May 11–23, 1988 Cannes Film Market.
 It was selected for the 8th Atlantic Film and Video Festival, which took place from October 11 to October 16, 1988, in the director's hometown of Halifax, Nova Scotia.